Robbery Penal Code PC §211 Laws & Penalties

-Robbery takes on many forms and in some cases, the line between the taking or use of property may not be entirely clear.
+A robbery takes on many forms and in some cases, the line between the taking or use of property may not be entirely clear.
 Please don’t try to be your own defense attorney.
-Contact experienced criminal defense attorneys at the MyCriminalDefense today to set up a FREE confidential consultation to protect your freedom and reputation against unjust prosecution!!

 Defending Robbery Charges

-My Criminal Defense Attorneys carefully develop a Defense Team in each case.
-In many cases a professional investigator is employed to interview critical eyewitnesses favorable to the defense.
+MCD will carefully develop a Defense Team in each case.
+In many cases, a professional investigator is employed to interview critical eyewitnesses favorable to the defense.
 An accomplished and reputable polygraph examiner can administer a confidential polygraph examination, and a forensic psychological examiner can conduct a psychological evaluation.